yPlanter

 • Direct sow: peas, fava beans, spinach, radishes (if soil is workable)

-• Start indoors: tomatoes, peppers, eggplant
+• Start indoors: tomatoes, peppers, eggplant under grow lights

-• Apply dormant spray to fruit trees
+• Apply dormant spray to fruit trees for pest and disease prevention

-• Top-dress beds with compost
+• Top-dress beds with compost—Cedar Grove compost is excellent locally

 🌷 March

-• Transplant: broccoli, cabbage, cauliflower starts
+• Transplant: broccoli, cabbage, cauliflower starts outdoors

-• Start basil and cucumbers indoors
+• Start basil, cucumbers, and squash seeds indoors

 🌧️ April